 We can do it with just AI or with our live agents backed by AI and we can provide after-hours coverage as well.

-So you just plug in some code into your widget and all of a sudden, if you answer during the week, it's answering on the weekends or at night, and we also do some Facebook messages.
+So you just plug in some code into your widget and all of a sudden, if you answer during the week, it's answering on the weekends or at night.

 Again, the exact same receptionists are answering your leads, in the exact same way, based on the exact same instructions that you gave us.